hunezhaw/ZHAW-SSO-Plugin/README.md

 ZHAW-SSO-Plugin
 ===============

-Single Sign On Plugin for ProcessMaker (Version 2.0.44)
+Single Sign On Plugin for ProcessMaker (Version 2.0.44 and 3.0.15)

 This is a single-sign-on plugin for the popular PorcessMaker open source, workflow management software suite.
 By default ProcessMaker does not provide a SSO plugin for Windows/IIS environments.The ZHAW-SSO plugin takes advantage of the Windows Integrated authentication, which can be enabled in IIS.
 Once enabled (see installation) each request reaching PM will be authenticated be IIS.
 The corresponding user name can be accessed be checking the $_SERVER[“REMOTE_USER”] server variable.
 The open source version by default does not provide a hook for bypassing the sysLogin screen, which is called and rendered even before the system is fully initialized.
 At the point when the login is shown the different plugins are still not loaded and cannot be accessed.
 This proved to be a challenge.
 The resulting solution was to implement a small hack for the base PM framework.
 This hack consists of three files of the base PM framework, which were slightly extended to add a SSO hook.

 Attention: As a result of these small changes to the base framework the plugin depends on the used version of PM.
-The plugin was only tested on PM 2.0.44.
+The plugin was only tested on PM 2.0.44 and 3.0.15.
 For previous or future versions of PM the changed files may need to be adapted.

 Functionality
 -------------